Malak Jân Nemati: Biography

 Despite her handicap, Malak Jan spent her whole life studying anatomy, science, history, geography, using, for instance, audiotaped courses.
 This passion for knowledge amounted to a spiritual as well as an intellectual approach.
 Malak Jan was opposed to what she called “superstitious spirit” and attempted to tackle spirituality with reflection and knowledge.
 She refused to blindly accept principles turned into dogmas: "In the beginning, I would say to myself: 'I have to understand by myself'.
 I would not believe what other people said.
 For instance, I had to understand by myself that there is a world beyond, that there is a God, that there are spiritual laws, that the soul is eternal… I first resolved the question of the existence of God, then I understood that there is an Account and that no being will be wronged…"

 Malak Jan first endeavored to progressively develop this way of dealing with spirituality among the peasants of Jeyhounabad, known in the country since then as "the village of philosophers".
 In the same spirit, she contributed to improving to living conditions of the villagers by having electricity brought or by inventing an interest-free microcredit system.

 Although living in a deeply patriarchal society, she used her spiritual authority to defend more specifically women's rights, by gradually teaching mothers to look after their daughters as much as their sons, by getting fathers to leave them a share of inheritance equal to that of their brothers.
 Towards the end of her life, Malak Jan brought a certain number of reforms to the Ahl-e Haqq form of worship that contributed to attributing women the same level of dignity as men on the ritual plane.
 To Ahl-e Haqq devotees these reforms amounted to a doctrinal revolution and the most traditionalist branches of the order expressed their hostility.

-Malak Jan Nemati died in 1993 in France after having open-heart surgery.
+Malak Jan Nemati died in 1993 in France after having an open-heart surgery.
 She was buried in the Perche region of France, in a small village called Baillou.
 A stone and glass shrine has been erected on her grave in her memory: the Saint Jani Memorial.